CogentRedTester/mpv-file-browser/addons/README.md

 ## Addon List

-The following is a list of addons I have written:
+The following is a list of addons I have written.

+*Warning: many of these addons exist as a proof-of-concept, they are not as stable or well supported as the default file-browser script.*

 **ls**
 Implements standard directory parsing using the linux `ls` utility.